Spiryl/pymetr/docs/subsystem_theory.rst

 ---------------

 - **Modularity**: Breaks down complex instruments into manageable units for easier development and upkeep.
-- **Reusability**: Allows for development once and deployment everywhere, reducing code duplication across instruments.
+- **Alignment**: Allows mimicing the instrument control heirarchy making development and use intuitive.
 - **Extensibility**: Facilitates the addition of new features to existing instruments with minimal disruption.

 How It Works